I previously wrote an article about 8 tips to compassionate leadership and will link it for you HERE. https://wp.me/p9UfPQ-10o

 Westernized mindfulness has yielded many positive findings, and practitioners, studies, and patients have been found to cope with pain, stress, emotional exhaustion, and other factors influencing stress and overall health as measured through various questionnaires and brain imaging scans.
 Further than having a broader awareness, mindful individuals are more creative and are more likely to find innovative solutions to complex problems.
 The studies have shown that mindfulness helps people handle multiple tasks more effectively, so we know that mindfulness is not just another new age scam but serious science!

 1. It can be natural and automatic for us to pass judgment before we know the facts; however, this is not a process that leads to success.
-Mindfulness helps decision making by developing the ability to be non-judgmental of the inner experiences of oneself and others.
-Also, having the ability to disengage from initial thoughts and reactions allowing space and time for a full appraisal of the facts and different perceptions before a decision is reached.
+Mindfulness helps decision-making by developing the ability to be non-judgmental of the inner experiences of oneself and others.
+Also, having the ability to disengage from initial thoughts and reactions allows space and time for a full appraisal of the facts and different perceptions before a decision is reached.

 3. I am a procrastinator and have found that mindfulness helps decision making by giving us how to spring into action with awareness.
 The awareness of the details of one’s actions is an excellent plus because you are not overtaken by distractions but can remain focused.